wesbos/Gatsby-Workshop/notes/06 - Dynamically Creating Pages.md

 # Dynamically Creating Pages

-With most server-rendered apps, we usually wait for someone to visit a url - like /tips/tip-slug and then at that point we will figure out a few things:
+With most server-rendered apps, we usually wait for someone to visit a url (e.g. `/tips/tip-slug`) until we figure out a few things:

 1. What route did they hit?
 Is this a real route?
 1. What data is needed for this request?
 1. What template is needed for this page?
 1. Let's put the data and the template together and then send it back to the client.

-Because Gatsby is statically generated - this can't happen on each request, but it needs to happen on build time.
+Because Gatsby is statically generated, these steps can't happen on each request but have to be done at build time.
 This section will detail how we can do this on build.

 ## Creating Pages

-We obviously can't create a new page for every tip because that wouldn't be very dynamic.
+We obviously can't manually create a new page for every tip because that wouldn't be very scalable.
 That makes sense for single pages like `index.js` and `about.js`, but if we want to loop over every tip (or product, or person, or blog post) and make a page for that, we need to use the dynamic API for this.

 Since Gatsby does this all at build time, we need to create a new file called `gatsby-node.js` which will run on build.